 The Future of GPS is in your Phone

 While GPS devices are being incredibly common these days, if you have a smartphone with you, then there’s no real need to use another device that does the exact same thing.
 In fact, there are a number of reasons why using your smartphone is actually much better than having a GPS device.
+You can even use a voucher for healthspan to save money on it.

 - It’s Cheaper – the cost of a GPS app on your phone will run you anywhere from $50 to completely free (it depends on how many features you want).